Inaburra Learner Profile

 Academic staff at Inaburra are not only dedicated to students and their learning but also to developing themselves professionally and implementing global best practice.
 Our Learning and Enrichment Team headed by Dr Lye Chan Long, also work with our academic staff and students to incorporate world-class teaching practice in their teaching.

 As our mission statement articulates, Inaburra exists to be a Christ-centred learning community.
 Teachers and staff hold to a Christian world-view and events such as Mission Week, religious forums and Bible studies are part of the fabric of the school.
-Our founding church, Menai Baptist Church, also continues to be actively involved in serving the school through a range of initiatives.
+Our founding church, the Menai Baptist Church, also continues to be actively involved in serving the school through a range of initiatives.

 Inaburra has built a strong reputation for its commitment to student welfare.
 School families are supported by a collaborative network of teachers, peer group leaders, Year Advisors, Home Group leaders, welfare and counselling staff who are all focussed on each student’s individual well-being.